GAMS-dev/TIMES_MIRO/app_README.md

 ## Compare Scenarios View<a name="compare-scenarios-view"></a>

 This section can be used to compare MIRO scenarios that are stored in the database.
 There are three different types of comparison available per default: `Split view`, `Tab view` and `Pivot view`.
-In the `Dashboard compare` mode, the tabs 'Dashboard' and 'Data Explorer' known from the regular (single-scenario) output are available, in which the data of the selected scenarios can be compared with each other.
 In the `split view` comparison the data of two scenarios can be compared side by side.
 Scenarios can also be loaded into tabs (as you know it from e.g. your internet browser) in the `tab view` comparison.
 This allows to compare more than two scenarios.
 In the `pivot view` comparison the data of all selected scenarios is merged into a pivot table which allows to create charts that combine data from multiple scenarios.

 Once the configuration for the four optional renderers (see above) has been completed, the dashboard and the data explorer tab can also be used in a custom scenario comparison module without much additional effort.